markmoxon/elite-source-code-bbc-micro-cassette/README.md

 *             *  1e4466ec  20712    *    ELTcode.unprot.bin
 *             *  00d5bb7a     40    *    ELThead.bin
 ```

+All the compiled binaries match the extracts, so we know we are producing the same final game as the release version.

 ## Source files and the build pipeline